Henk Sneevliet: Final years

-The worsening political climate both abroad and nationally and the constant struggle against both the communist and social democratic parties, as well as government interference, took a heavy toll on Sneevliet and his small organization, however.
-When war broke out on 10 May 1940, Sneevliet immediately dissolved the RSAP.
+The worsening political climate both abroad and nationally and the constant struggle against both the communist and social democratic parties, as well as government interference, took a heavy toll on Sneevliet and his small organization.

-Some months later with Willem Dolleman and Abraham Menist, he founded a resistance group against the German occupation, the Marx-Lenin-Luxemburg-Front (MLL-Front).
-This was largely engaged in producing propaganda for socialism and opposing the Nazi occupation of the Netherlands and as such was heavily involved with the February strike of 1941.
+However, when war broke out on 10 May 1940, Sneevliet immediately dissolved the, legally-registered RSAP and began preparations to launch an illegal, underground party.
+Six months later, with Willem Dolleman and Abraham Menist, he founded a resistance group against the German occupation, the Marx-Lenin-Luxemburg-Front (MLL-Front).
+This was largely engaged in producing propaganda for socialism and opposing the Nazi occupation of the Netherlands and as such was heavily involved with the February strike of 1941 against antisemitic roundups.
+Despite the difficulties that repression caused, they were able to connect with the Belgian revolutionary Marxists Contre le Courant.
+Their actions led to fierce repression by the German Security Police and in March-April of 1942, the majority of the group's leaders was arrested, including Sneevliet.

 Death

 As a known communist, Sneevliet had to go into hiding even before he started his resistance activities.
 In the underground he edited a clandestine newspaper called Spartakus and took part in other activities.
 For two years he managed to keep out of the hands of the Nazis, but in April 1942 they finally arrested him and the rest of the MLL-Front leadership.
 Their execution took place in the Amersfoort KZ on 12 April 1942.
 It was reported that they went to their deaths singing "The Internationale".